Thomioo/world-saver/README.md

-# World Saver - GitHub Backup Mod for Minecraft
+# World Syncer - GitHub Backup Mod for Minecraft

 ## 🚀 Overview

-World Saver is a Minecraft Fabric mod that automatically backs up your worlds to GitHub.
+World Syncer is a Minecraft Fabric mod that automatically backs up your worlds to GitHub.
 Never lose your progress again—sync your worlds to private repositories and restore them anytime, anywhere.

 ---